JohnEarnest/Octo/docs/FAQ.md

 }
 ```

-And likewise if you need to place a 16-bit pointer in registers, a macro can do the needful:
+If you need to place a 16-bit pointer in registers, you can use `:unpack long NNNN`.
+Alternatively, you could write a macro:
 ```
 :macro unpack ADDRESS {
 	:calc hi { 0xFF & ADDRESS >> 8 }